-See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation below for additional limitations.
+See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation on page 53 for additional limitations.

 Venture Capital Investment Credit - Qualified Indiana Investment Fund 868

 A taxpayer who provides qualified investment capital (either debt or equity capital) to a qualified Indiana investment fund may be eligible for this credit.